gabrielpires/iterm-midsummer-night-theme/README.md

 * **Site**: [https://gabrielpires.com.br](https://gabrielpires.com.br)
 * **Current Version**: v1

-This color schema was inspired by the Visual Studio theme with the same name, developed by [abrielleing](https://github.com/abrielleing/midsummer-night).
+This color schema was inspired by the Visual Studio theme with the same name developed by: [abrielleing](https://github.com/abrielleing/midsummer-night).

 **Installation:**